-X Do not take if you:

-- have or ever had a stomach ulcer, perforation or bleeding - have had a gastrointestinal bleeding or perforation, related to previous use of NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) - are allergic to ibuprofen or any other ingredients of this medicine, aspirin or other nonsteroidal anti-inflammatory medicines (you have ever had chest pain, asthma, runny nose, itchy skin or swelling of the lips, face or throat after taking these medicines) - are taking aspirin with a daily dose above 75 mg, or other non-steroidal antiinflammatory medicines, if you are on low-dose aspirin (up to 75mg daily) speak to your doctor or pharmacist before you take this medicine - have severe heart, kidney or liver failure, high blood pressure, or blood coagulation disorder - are pregnant, and in the last 3 months of pregnancy - have breathing difficulties - · are under 12 years old
+XDo not take if you: have or ever had a stomach ulcer, perforation or bleeding have had a gastrointestinal bleeding or perforation, related to previous use of NSAIDs (Non-Steroidal Anti-Inflammatory Drugs)

+are allergic to ibuprofen or any other ingredients of this medicine, aspirin or other non-steroidal anti-inflammatory medicines (you have ever had chest pain. asthma, runny nose, itchy skin or swelling of the lips, face or throat after taking these medicines)

+are taking aspirin with a daily dose above 75 mg, or other non-steroidal anti-inflammatory medicines, if you are on low-dose aspirin (up to 75mg daily) speak to your doctor or pharmacist before you take this medicine have severe heart, kidney or liver failure, high blood pressure, or blood coagulation disorder have breathing difficulties are under 12 years old f you are taking Ibuprofen 400mg Tablets for longer than the recommended time or at higher than recommended doses you are at risk of serious harms.
+These include serious harms to the stomach/gut and kidneys, as well as very low levels of potassium in your blood.
+These can be fatal (see section 'Possible

+• are pregnant and in the last 3 months of pregnancy